kidaa30/ohimanual/content/3_practical_SP.md

 *Practical Guidance*

 It is important to think about how this goal can be tailored to your region.
 This sub-goal is intended to be meaningful and specific to your location.
-Keep in mind, however, that it is a very difficult goal to express accurately, since it captures how people interact with their coastal places.
+Keep in mind, however, that it is a difficult goal to express accurately, since it attempts to capture how people interact culturally with their coastal places.

 > In the U.S. West Coast assessment (2014), **Special Places** was one of the most important goals.
 At the end of the day, how people interact with ‘their ocean’ is fundamentally important to whether they think oceans are healthy or not.